The Complete History of Panama Hats: Craft, Culture & Fashion

 President Theodore Roosevelt wearing a straw hat during his 1906 visit to the Panama Canal.
 Image courtesy of the Library of Congress, public domain.

+This moment brought international attention to the hat, and it quickly became a fashion trend.
 By the mid-1900s, celebrities, musicians, and travelers were all wearing Panama hats.
-They became a timeless piece of fashion for both men and women, just like many other popular hat styles in history.
+They became a timeless style for both men and women, just like other classic hat styles in history.

 21st Century: Recognized by UNESCO